From my "Random Slice of Life" file . . . experiences, advice, happenings, and glorious results of a misspent youth.

-What Year Is It?
+What Year Was It?

-To mark the occasion, a team of Pepsi representatives came to our store and created a massive football-themed display in our main aisle built out of 12-packs of their various products, with a Crystal Pepsi "goal post" at its centerpiece.
-(I know I have a photo of that carbonated monstrosity somewhere, but unfortunately I was unable to find it in order to include it with this article.)
-Thanks to such absurdly huge store displays, as well as tons of radio and TV commercials and print ads, PepsiCo's brand awareness team worked overtime to let America know that Crystal Pepsi was coming, and that we should be ready for the Next Big Thing in carbonated beverages.
+To mark the occasion, a team of Pepsi representatives even came to our store and created a massive football-themed display in our main aisle built out of 12-packs of their products, with Crystal Pepsi "goalposts" at each end.
+Thanks to such absurdly huge store displays, as well as tons of radio and TV commercials and print ads, PepsiCo's brand awareness team worked overtime to let America know that Crystal Pepsi was coming and that we should be ready for the "Next Big Thing" in carbonated beverages.

-One of my daily jobs at K-Mart included re-stocking the four soda machines located at the front entrances of our store before we opened in the morning.
-To refill the machines, I would pull product from a huge pallet of soda 12-packs that was located in the back stock room.
-Over time the supplies of the other sodas began to dwindle and I'd tell my manager, "You need to order more Coke," "You need to order more Mountain Dew," etc., etc. -- but not once did I ever have to tell him "Order more Crystal Pepsi," because the supply in the stock room never moved.
-I NEVER had to re-load the Crystal Pepsi slots in either of our two Pepsi machines.
-NO ONE was buying the stuff.
+One of my daily jobs at the store included re-stocking the four soda machines at the front entrance before we opened in the morning.
+To refill the machines, I would pull the product from a pallet of soda 12-packs that was located in the back stock room.
+Over time the supplies of the other sodas would dwindle, and I'd tell my manager, "You need to order more Coke," "You need to order more Mountain Dew," etc., etc. -- but not once did I ever have to tell him "order more Crystal Pepsi," because the supply in the stock room never moved.
+I never had to re-load the Crystal Pepsi slots in either of our two Pepsi machines.
+Seriously, no one was buying the stuff.

 "The Crystal Pepsi Song"

-The Crystal Pepsi has Landed!
+The Crystal Pepsi Has Landed!